 - You don't actually have to identify within one of the target groups to be a victim of a hate crime.
 The crime is considered a Hate Crime if the perpetrators perception puts you in to that category.
 For Example: if a heterosexual man is walking past an establishment that is widely kown as a gay bar and is attacked by a group of males who make homophobic remarks based on their incorrect belief that he is a homosexual, the crime is a Hate Crime.
 Regardless of his sexual orientation, he has been targeted because of the perpetrator's bias.

 - A Hate Crime can fall under the categories of: Hate Violence Against Persons, Hate Motivated Vandalism, or Hate Motivated Threats and Harassment.

 - Some factors which may indicate that an incident constitutes a Hate Crime are: Bias related comments or graffiti, no economic motive for the assault or battery, a crime involving disproportionate cruelty or brutality, the offender's criminal history, or if the crime occurs on a specific day or at a specific place or event that is relevant to the vicim's race, ethnicity, religion, disability, or sexual orientation.

 - If necessary and possible, obtain Medical Attention or Police Assistance during or soon after the incident.

-- If you aren't sure whether or not an incident may be a Hate Crime speak with an Officer at Campus Police.
+- If you aren't sure whether or not an incident may be a Hate Crime speak with an Officer.
 They will listen to your story and help to provide any resources or services that may be necessary including a full investigation of the incident.